As a general rule, most countries require passports to be valid for at least 6 months from the date of entry.

 Depending on your country of residence some countries require foreign visitors to obtain visas in advance.
 Other countries will issue a tourist visa upon arrival at the port of entry.
 It will depend on your citizenship and what countries you are visiting.
 The following website is a good reference - VisaHQ.

-For U.S. citizens, visas must be obtained in advance in order to enter Brazil and Paraguay.
+For U.S. citizens, visas/tourist cards are required in order to enter Paraguay and Suriname.